Ceterai/Ceterai.github.io/MyEnternia/Wiki/MindField/README.md

 # Mind Field

 Repeatedly damages enemies around you with [Ions](https://ceterai.github.io/MyEnternia/Wiki/Ions), slowing them down.
 Damage is dependant on your max energy.
-Alta:

 Applied by following items: